 Together with Phil O'Neill I have been an instructor for the module entitled "MCMC II for Infectious Diseases" at the Summer Institute in Statistics and Modeling in Infectious Diseases since 2010.
-This year our module will be delivered between Monday 22nd of July and Wednesday 24th of July.
+This year our module was delivered between Monday 22nd of July and Wednesday 24th of July.

 This academic year I am teaching (the first of part of) Statistical Models and Methods (G12SMM/MATH2011) module in the Autumn, and the Data Analysis and Modelling (G14DAM/MATH4067) modules throught the year.
 Students who are currently taking either of these module will find all the relevant information on the modules' moodle pages .

 G12SMM/MATH2011: Statistical Models and Methods: The first part of this module provides an introduction to statistical concepts and methods.
 A wide range of statistical models will be introduced to provide an appreciation of the scope of the subject and to demonstrate the central role of parametric statistical models.
 The key concepts of inference including estimation and hypothesis testing will be described.
 Special emphasis will be placed on maximum likelihood estimation and likelihood ratio tests.
 While numerical examples will be used to motivate and illustrate, the content will emphasise the mathematical basis of statistics.
 Topics include maximum likelihood estimation, confidence intervals, likelihood ratio tests, categorical data analysis and non-parametric procedures.